 Podcast episode Taxes

-November 30, 2017$26 billion is the amount of property taxes New York City will collect this fiscal year.
-It is the largest single source of revenue funding NYC government.
-Martha Stark, a former Commissioner of the Department of Finance, joined the podcast to discuss the complexities of the system for valuing and taxing real property and why reform is badly needed.
+November 30, 2017$26 billion is the amount of property taxes the City will collect this fiscal year-- it is the largest single source of revenue that funds NYC government.
+Special guest Martha Stark is a former Commissioner of the Department of Finance.
+She joined the podcast to discuss the complexities of the system for valuing and taxing real property and explained why reform is badly needed.

 July 10, 2017New York State and local tax deductions, New York City’s $85 billion fiscal plan for 2018, and the inequity of New York City’s real estate property tax system.